hivehelsinki/42-api-keychain/README.md

 ## Getting Started

-> _We recommend using the Docker setup as it's easier and more straightforward._

-> _Also, please note that you will need a running PostgreSQL instance to run the app._
+> [!NOTE]<br> We recommend using the Docker setup as it's easier and more straightforward.<br> You will need a running PostgreSQL instance to run the app.

 Clone the repository locally